circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}
 Yes, you can use one of ours!
 For now, but this image may be deprecated in a future release.

 See the [available machine images](https://circleci.com/docs/2.0/configuration-reference/#available-machine-images) section for the latest image to use.
 These images have the same content as the image our web app uses.
-Just know that the image is fairly large (around 17.5 GB uncompressed), so it’s less ideal for local testing.
+Just know that the image is fairly large (around 17.5 GB uncompressed), so it is less than ideal for local testing.

 The image defaults to running actions as the `ubuntu` user and is designed to work with network services provided by Docker Compose.